wey46/MovieRecommender/README.md

-# MovieRecommender
-MovieRecommender in Java:

-  The capstone project based on Coursera specification "Java Programming and Software Engineering Fundamentals"
+  Capstone in "Java Programming and Software Engineering Fundamentals"

   Files start with "MovieRunner" are tester classes

-  Test data are in the data folder

-  two additional "jar" files were used for reading and parsing csv files

-  Additional works aimed to bring this Recommender online are ongoing...
+  DBs are simulated by two csv files with java i/o

+  Please check another repo for extended web application project